huspacy/demo/README.md

 # 🚀 HuSpaCy Demo

 This repository contains an app demonstrating the capabilities of [HuSpaCy](https://github.com/spacy-hu/spacy-hungarian-models).
 The demo is available at [Hugging Face Spaces](https://huggingface.co/spaces/huspacy/demo)

+## Development

+To start the demo: `poetry run python app.py`

+If you upgrade dependencies via poetry don't forget to update `requirements.txt` with `poetry export --without-hashes > requirements.txt`